swch/strivve-docs-nextjs/src/pages/integrations/cardupdatr/index.md

 {% video url="https://www.youtube.com/embed/AZAmT9hq-XE?autoplay=1&enablejsapi=1&wmode=opaque" /%}

+CardUpdatr SSO (Single-sign On) is the recommended implementation to avoid collecting card data from the cardholder.
+All implementations can leverage SSO by first running the cardholder through an [SSO Microservice](/integrations/sso-microservice), obtaining a grant and card_id, and paassing them into the CardUpdatr configuration.

 ## CardUpdatr Integration Techniques

 CardUpdatr supports mutliple techniques from which you can easily integrate it into your application.
+Most integration techniques require the cardupdatr-client-v2.js boostrap library which make the integrations seamless.

+### Overlay Embedded

+CardUpdatr can be implemented as an overlay modal that appears on top of an existing page.
+The overlay is embedded into the body of the DOM, and this overlay can be closed at any time during the journey.
+The primary advantage of this setup is a consistency between both mobile and desktop.

-Below is an example of the CardUpdatr journey to place cards to your top sites:
+Below is an example of the mobile CardUpdatr journey using the overlay technique:

 ![CardUpdatr ACME 1](/images/CardUpdatr_ACME_1.png)
 ![CardUpdatr ACME 2](/images/CardUpdatr_ACME_2.png)

-### Overlay Embedded

-CardUpdatr can be implemented as an overlay modal that appears on top of an existing page.
-In this case, CardUpdatr is inserted into the modal as an embedded iframe.
+Here is an example of the desktop experience.

 ![CardUpdatr Overlay](/images/cardupdatr_overlay.png)

-In order to implement the CardUpdatr overlay, use the embedCardUpdatr function and include “overlay”: “true”, in the [Config Object](#config-object).
+In order to implement the CardUpdatr overlay, use the embedCardUpdatr function and include “overlay”: true, in the [Config Object](#config-object).

-By default, the overlay can be closed using the X button in the top right corner.
-To hide the X button, add  “show: false”, to the config.
+The overlay can be closed using the X button in the top right corner, or using the "Done" button at the end of the journey.

 The color and opacity of the overlay background can be adjusted by using the “overlay_background” property in the [Style Object](#style-object).

-The retrieval of the grant and card_id in the example below is provided by the [SSO Microservice](/integrations/sso-microservice).

 ```javascript
   window.embedCardUpdatr {